 Margaritas with a hint of floral flavor, like hibiscus margaritas (also called jamaica margaritas) or elderflower margaritas, work well with all kinds of dishes.
-They can help to round out spicy dishes, but a milder dish lets the floral flavor shine.
+They can help to round out spicy dishes, but a milder dish like a Chipotle-style chicken bowl lets the floral flavor shine.

 “There’s a restaurant near me that serves jamaica margaritas that are so good with their spicy Mexican dishes, like chorizo tacos with spicy salsa rojo,” says cookbook author Robin Donovan, who also runs the blog All Ways Delicious.

 Some of the best margarita recipes with floral flavor:

 You could always add flower ice cubes to really up your garnish game!

 Because dairy helps to quell spice on your tongue, a spicy margarita marries well with a cheesy dish like queso fundido, arroz con pollo or a simple quesadilla.

 But since spice begets spice, don’t be afraid to order a spicy drink with a spicy dish like chiles rellenos — if you like hot foods.

 A milder dish like pulled pork tacos or fajitas with seared vegetables will also work nicely with spicy margs.